-8.1 The municipality will endeavor, within practical and financial limits, to provide meters to every paying consumer for all services.

-8.2 All meters will be read monthly, if at all possible.
-If the meter is not read monthly the council will estimate the consumption in terms of council's operational procedures.

-8.3 Consumers may contact the municipality to communicate their meter reading, however council still reserves the right to verify the mentioned reading.

-8.4.
-Consumers are entitled to request verification of meter readings and accuracy within reason, but may be held liable for the cost thereof.

-8.5.
-Consumers will be informed of meter replacements.

-8.6.
-If a service is metered but it cannot be read due to financial and human resource constraints or circumstances out of the control of the municipality or its authorised agent, and the consumer is charged for an estimated consumption the account following the reading of the metered consumption must articulate the difference between the actual consumption and the average consumption, and the resulting credit or debit adjustments.
+- 8.1.
+The municipality will endeavor, within practical and financial limits, to provide meters to every paying consumer for all services. - 8.2.
+All meters will be read monthly, if at all possible.
+If the meter is not read monthly the council will estimate the consumption in terms of council's operational procedures and any other applicable directives. - 8.3.
+Consumers may contact the municipality to communicate their meter reading, however council still reserves the right to verify the mentioned reading. - 8.4.
+Consumers are entitled to request verification of meter readings and accuracy within reason but may be held liable for the cost thereof. - 8.5.
+Consumers will be informed of meter replacements. - 8.6. a) If a service is metered but it cannot be read due to financial and human resource constraints or circumstances out of the control of the municipality or its authorized agent, and the consumer is charged for an estimated consumption the account following the reading of the metered consumption must articulate the difference between the actual consumption and the average consumption, and the resulting credit or debit adjustments.